Interface

 Introduction

-The view window is an interactive interface used for selecting, positioning, and changing various types of entities and components in the current scene.
+The viewport window is an interactive interface used for selecting, positioning, and modifying various types of entities and components within the current scene.

-There are two ways to browse the scene: standard mode and flying mode.
-Standard mode revolves around the central viewpoint, while flying mode is suitable for browsing large scenes, allowing the scene camera to move forward, backward, left, right, up, and down in 3D space.
+There are two modes for navigating the scene: standard mode and flight mode.
+Standard mode rotates around a central viewpoint, while flight mode is suitable for browsing large scenes, allowing the scene camera to move forward, backward, left, right, up, and down in 3D space.

-Panningalt + command + Left Mouse Button, or press the mouse wheel
+Panalt + command + left mouse button, or press the mouse scroll wheel

-Zoomingalt + control + Left Mouse Button, or scroll mouse wheel, or swipe with two fingers on a trackpad
+Zoomalt + control + left mouse button, or scroll the mouse wheel, or swipe with two fingers on the trackpad

-Move forwardUp Arrow or Right Mouse Button + W
+Move forwardUp arrow key, or right mouse button + W

-Move backwardDown Arrow or Right Mouse Button + S
+Move backwardDown arrow key, or right mouse button + S

 Toolbar

-The toolbar is located at the top of the view window.
-Hovering the mouse over each item will show the shortcut keys or description.
+The toolbar is located at the top of the viewport window.
+Hovering over each item will display its shortcut keys or description.

 image-20240131181207870